praneethnamburi/blender-ScriptViz/README.md

    _requirementsCheck.py)
 5. Start blender using VSCode extension
    - automated 3, 4, and 5 using the multi-command extension
-6. Clean up workspace by typing exec(bpy.loadStr) into blender's python console.
+6. Import this software into the python console within blender using 'from bpn_init import *'.
 This will work if _requirementsCheck.py completed successfully.
 7. Run scripts (blender extension, add shortcut f6) and develop!
 8. During development, update documentation, notes and readme.md
 9. git Commit and push
 10. Sync VSCode settings (automated this using the extension setting)

 ## Current workflow

 1. Start VSCode
-2. Press shift+f6 to start a sesstion
+2. Press shift+f6 to start a sesstion (multicommand automation)
 3. Start coding!
 Use f6 to run scripts

-Don't use system exits!
-This will terminate blender as well

-## Setting up VSCode for blender + python development

-Environment variables: add paths to env variables so that blender and python bundled with blender show up when you query blender and python, and the corresponding pip

-## Using the bpn module

 ## Folder structure